ryanysfdhi/ryanysfdhi/README.md

 ## Hi there 👋

 <!--
-**ryanysfdhi/ryanysfdhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - I was born in Tehran, Iran, in late May 2007.
-After moving to Ankara, I took the English international curriculum, A-Levels, as well as the Turkish MEB curriculum.
-After graduating from Maya Anatolian and Science School, I went on to study computer science at Bilkent University.
-I am currently a freshman.
+- After moving to Ankara, I took the English international curriculum, A-Levels, as well as the Turkish MEB curriculum.
+- After graduating from Maya Anatolian and Science School, I went on to study computer science at Bilkent University.
+- I am currently a freshman.

-- FAQs:
+FAQs:

 1- What languages do you speak?
 "I can speak English, Turkish and Persian fluently.
 I also can speak upper-intermediate level Spanish".